The Great Impersonation: $\mathcal{W}$-Solitons as Prototypical Black Hole Microstates: Introduction

 In this work, we investigate a novel family of nonextremal, static, smooth horizonless solutions recently constructed in five-dimensional supergravity, known as \emph{$\mathcal{W}$-solitons} \cite{Chakraborty:2025ger}.
 These configurations are asymptotic to four-dimensional Minkowski spacetime times a compact circle and carry the same mass and charges as Reissner–Nordström-like black holes of four-dimensional supergravity \cite{Chow:2014cca}, including the astrophysically relevant neutral case.
 Their smooth caps are supported by a topological bubble threaded by electromagnetic flux.
 Like the topological star, they offer analytic tractability, but they overcome its main deficiencies, thereby offering excellent and analytically tractable prototypes of nonextremal black hole microstates.
 In particular, their neutral limit yields a new smooth horizonless geometry that can be compared to the Schwarzschild black hole, and which, from a four-dimensional perspective, is supported by a massless axion field and the usual dilaton arising from compactification.

 We derive the observational and dynamical properties of $\mathcal{W}$-solitons and compare them with those of classical black holes.
 We focus on three physical diagnostics: (i) the structure of null geodesics and the associated photon sphere, (ii) gravitational lensing and imaging through ray-tracing simulations, and (iii) the dynamics of linear scalar perturbations, including QNM spectra~\cite{Berti:2009kk} and time-domain, ringdown responses~\cite{Berti:2025hly}.
 We find that $\mathcal{W}$-solitons reproduce several hallmarks of black-hole phenomenology: they support a single unstable photon sphere and short-lived QNMs without late-time echoes \cite{Cardoso:2016rao, Cardoso:2017cqb}.
 At the same time, quantitative sizable deviations persist, which could serve as observational smoking guns in both gravitational-wave and electromagnetic signals.
+Notably, a $\mathcal{W}$-soliton arises as a fundamental entity in a fixed low-energy limit of string theory, and therefore contains no freely tunable parameters.
+As a result, the solution exhibits a distinctive signature relative to a traditional black hole.\footnote{This contrasts with other phenomenological models of exotic compact objects, which typically involve extra parameters that can be tuned to reproduce black-hole properties arbitrarily well, so that observations can at best place upper bounds on the model~\cite{Cardoso:2019rvt}.}